sdsu-comp605/spring25/syllabus.md

 3. evaluate the accuracy and performance of algorithms
 4. develop effective numerical software, taking into account accuracy and cost
 5. analize performance of serial codes
-6. develop parallel algorithms and their implementations
+6. analyze parallel algorithms and implement them
 7. identify various levels of parallelism in a problem
-8. evaluate the applicability of using each level of parallelism
-9. analize and develop distributed memory programs with the Message Passing Interface (MPI)
+8. analyze and develop distributed memory programs with the Message Passing Interface (MPI)
-10. explore multithreaded programming and vectorization with OpenMP
+9. explore multithreaded programming and vectorization with OpenMP
-11. define and analyze performance metrics and standards (strong/weak scaling, memory bandwidth, roofline analysis, etc)
+10. define and analyze performance metrics and standards (strong/weak scaling, memory bandwidth, roofline analysis, etc)
-12. use profiling tools and debuggers
+11. use profiling tools and debuggers
-13. explore GPU programming
+12. explore GPU programming
-14. write programs mostly in Julia and C
+13. write programs mostly in Julia and C

 ### Expectations